b-harvest/Liquidity-Module-For-the-Hub/Spec-Draft.md

 6. End Block
     - Create New LiquidityPool
     - Create New LiquidityPoolBatch
-    - Append Messsages to LiquidityPoolBatch
+    - Append Messages to LiquidityPoolBatch
 7. Events
     - EndBlocker
     - Handlers